-As you hop off tram no. 15 you’ll feel a bit displaced, but surely not misplaced.
-This pretty block is one of the most unexpected sights in Milan, not just because you’ll see many elegant Liberty-style houses, but also because you will spot a couple of super fascinating Tudor-style houses among them.
-You see, these houses would be typical of England and Germany or Northern Europe too, but they clearly are one-of-a-kind in central/South Milan.
+As you hop off tram no. 15 you’ll feel a bit displaced.
+This pretty block is one of the most unexpected sights in Milan, not just because of the many elegant Liberty-style houses, but also because among them you will spot a couple of super fascinating Tudor-style houses.
+You see, these houses would be typical of England and Germany or Northern Europe countries for that matter, but they clearly are one-of-a-kind in central/South Milan.

 Besides, right across Via Castelbarco you can check out the new campus and branches of famous Bocconi School of Management.
-These futuristic buildings were created by Japanese architects Kazuyo Sejima and Ryue Nishizawa from SANAA Studio with an eye to sustainability; they are part of a general renovation of this district, that was originally the home of Milan’s old Dairy factory (Centrale del Latte), that was only recently dismantled.
+These futuristic buildings were created by Japanese architects Kazuyo Sejima and Ryue Nishizawa from SANAA Studio with an eye to sustainability; they are part of a general renovation of this district, that was originally the home of Milan’s old Dairy factory (Centrale del Latte); the factory was only recently dismantled to make room for the campus.
 This area is a great example of Milan’s effort to strive towards a greener future while celebrating a bright and peculiar past.